 If you smoke, one of the most important things you can do to be ready for treatment is to try to quit.
 Studies have shown that patients who stop smoking after a diagnosis of lung cancer tend to have better outcomes than those who don’t.

 For these cancers, malignant cells are seen on sputum cytology but no obvious tumor can be found with bronchoscopy or imaging tests.
 They are usually early stage cancers.
-Bronchoscopy is usually repeated about every 3 months to look for a tumor.
+Bronchoscopy and possibly other tests are usually repeated every few months to look for a tumor.
 If a tumor is found, treatment will depend on the stage.

 Because stage 0 NSCLC is limited to the lining layer of airways and has not invaded deeper into the lung tissue or other areas, it is usually curable by surgery alone.
 No chemotherapy or radiation therapy is needed.

 If you are healthy enough for surgery, you can usually be treated by segmentectomy or wedge resection (removal of defined segments or small wedges of the lung).
 Cancers in some locations, such as where the windpipe divides into the left and right main bronchi, may be treated with a sleeve resection, but in some cases they may be hard to remove completely without removing a lobe or even an entire lung.